Here’s how these Bollywood Movies challenged our Education System

 Should all students be taught the same way?

 Not all kids have the same level of intelligence.
-It would be rather unfair to expect them to grasp things quickly like their friends.
-The constant comparison of academic performance can deprive such children of self-worth and leave them hopeless.
+It would be unfair to expect everyone to grasp things quickly like their classmates.
+The constant comparison of academic performance can deprive children of self-worth and leave them hopeless.

-Ishaan from Taare Zameen Par was Dyslexic, a disease where children find it hard to learn things.
-Rather than focussing on his real issue, he was tagged as ‘stupid’ and a loser.
+Ishaan from Taare Zameen Par was Dyslexic.
+Dyslexia is a disease where children find it hard to learn things.
+Rather than helping him overcome his condition, he was tagged as ‘stupid’ and a loser by everyone.

 The same method of teaching may not apply to a person with dyslexia.
-Instead of providing him help, all he received was rejections and mockery.
-The film leaves us thinking about the efficiency of the current commercialized academics where people with dyslexia and other learning difficulties are not given any consideration.
+Instead of helping him, all he received was rejection and mockery from his friends and teachers.
+The film leaves us thinking about the efficiency of the current commercialized academics where people with dyslexia and other learning difficulties are not given any consideration and support.

-Ram Sankar Nikhumb played by Aamir Khan is that teacher who tried to help Ishaan in learning to read.
-He emphasized on how adapting to unique teaching methods will definitely create a difference.
-It was a relief to see how Ishaan eventually was reading and writing and gained back his lost worth for himself.
+Ram Sankar Nikhumb played by Aamir Khan is a teacher who tries to help Ishaan coping up with his disability.
+He emphasizes how adapting to unique teaching methods will create a difference in dyslexic children.
+It is a relief to see Ishaan eventually reading and writing and gaining back his confidence.

 How good has been the Right to Education?

-She uplifts them from feeling left out in a school surrounded by the rich and privileged section.
+She uplifts them from the feeling of being left out in a school surrounded by rich and privileged students.
 The film ends with all these children achieving higher education and owning a respectable job and finding acceptance in society.

 Right to Education Act 2009 is never a charity rather it is a fundamental right in the constitution of India.
 Elite schools and other educational institutions must think from a perspective beyond business and commercialization.